skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

-# Checking the Genuineness of your SkyWallet
+# Checking the Genuineness of your Skywallet

 ## Checking your Skywallet Shipment Package for Tampering